 NASCO is an international organisation established under the Convention for the Conservation of Salmon in the North Atlantic Ocean in October 1983 (established under the United Nations Convention on the Law of the Sea 1982).
 In 1994, in response to the information presented at three major international symposia, NASCO adopted the ‘Oslo Resolution’ designed to minimise impacts of aquaculture on the wild salmon stocks.
 This was developed in consultation with the salmon farming industry and an industry Liaison Group was established in 2000.

 NASCO, therefore, established a Task Force comprising representatives of the Parties, the salmon farming industry and NASCO’s accredited NGOs with the aim of developing guidance on best management practices , designed to achieve international goals to address the impacts of sea lice and escaped salmon on wild Atlantic salmon.
 The international goals are as follows:

 - 100% of farms to have effective sea lice management such that there is no increase in sea lice loads or lice-induced mortality of wild salmonids attributable to the farms.

 - 100% farmed fish to be retained in all production facilities

 In 2016 a day-long special session was held at the annual meeting of NASC, and ICES released advice on the possible effects of salmonid aquaculture on wild Atlantic salmon populations.

 ASFB and RAFTS produced a joint Aquaculture Policy paper in 2011.
-Fisheries Management Scotland will establish a specific committee to inform our policy position and update our current policy.
+Fisheries Management Scotland has established a specific committee to inform our policy position and update our current policy.

 Our current focus is on: